-The cobas® Babesia master mix contains detection probes which are specific for Babesia and IC nucleic acid.
+The cobas[•] Babesia master mix contains detection probes which are specific for Babesia and IC nucleic acid.
 The specific Babesia and IC detection probes are each labeled with one of two unique fluorescent dyes which acts as a reporter.
 Each probe also has a second dye which acts as a quencher.
-The two reporter dyes are measured at defined wavelengths, thus permitting detection and discrimination of the amplified Babesia target and the IC.
-When not bound to the target sequence, the fluorescent signal of the intact probes is suppressed by the quencher dye.
-During the PCR amplification step, hybridization of the probes to the specific single-stranded DNA template results in cleavage by the 5' to 3' nuclease activity of the DNA polymerase resulting in separation of the reporter and quencher dyes and the generation of a fluorescent signal of the reporter dyes are generated and the cumulative signal of the reporter dye is concomitantly increased.
+The two reporter dyes are measured at defined wavelengths, thus permitting detection and discrimination of the amplified Babesia target and the IC.^{9,10} When not bound to the target sequence, the fluorescent signal of the intact probes is suppressed by the quencher dye.
+During the PCR amplification step, hybridization of the probes to the specific single-stranded DNA template results in cleavage by the 5' to 3' nuclease activity of the DNA polymerase resulting in separation of the reporter and quencher dyes and the generation of a fluorescent signal.
+With each PCR cycle, increasing amounts of cleaved probes are generated and the cumulative signal of the reporter dye is concomitantly increased.
 Since the two specific reporter dyes are measured at defined wavelengths, simultaneous detection and discrimination of the amplified Babesia target and the IC are possible.